joszamama/dp2-project/README.txt

 As requested in the course, the publication has been made in CleverCloud.
 Both us and many other students have had many problems, starting with typos in the slides where the steps to follow were explained to failures of CleverCloud itself that does not show views that in the project work without any problems.

-We think that some of these problems may be due to using /manager/ as address, since TomCat servers use that range as reserved address, but other sites such as the Dashboard of the administrator stop working in clever for no apparent reason.
+We think that some of these problems may be due to using /manager/ as address, since TomCat servers use that range as reserved address.
 In the code requested in the requirements everything works without any problem.

-The link to our GitHub repository is: https://github.com/joszamama/dp2-project The link to our GitHub release is: https://github.com/joszamama/dp2-project/releases/tag/2.1.1
+The link to our GitHub repository is: https://github.com/joszamama/dp2-project The link to our GitHub release is: https://github.com/joszamama/dp2-project/releases/tag/2.1.2